 That makes a lot of sense to me.
 My “smart” brain knows what I need to do.
 But my subconscious brain hasn’t really bought into the idea.

 We are creatures of habit.
 Good habits as well as bad habits; we subconsciously resist change.

-Robinson points out that that when we set goals or resolutions, we’re asking our brain to do something that will require “a lifestyle change, a habit change, a thinking change, delayed gratification, going the extra mile” and more.
+By setting setting goals or resolutions, we’re asking our brain to do something that will require “a lifestyle change, a habit change, a thinking change, delayed gratification, going the extra mile” and more.
 Hmph.
 Sounds like pain, not pleasure.

 Further, if you believe in the Adam and Eve story, you’ll see a superb example of how people instinctively avoid pain and seek pleasure.
 Yep, it’s the human condition.

 Also, anyone who has a fear of failure will find this whole hard-wired resistance-to-change thing a double whammy.

 Making goals is not a one-time event

 Most people think or verbalize their resolutions shortly before the new year begins, and that’s it.
 People who set goals might take the time to write them down, but then they seldom revisit them, and then they wonder why they’re not meeting their goals.